mosip/id-authentication/design/registration-processor/Approach_for_manual_adjudication.md

 **Solution**

 The key solution considerations are -
-- Create vertical "Manual-adjudication" with rest endpoints to -
+- Create vertical "Manual-adjudication-stage" with rest endpoints to -
-	1. Provide applicant demographic, document and biometric information to manual adjudicator for verification.
+	1. GET : Provide applicant demographic, document and biometric information to manual adjudicator for verification.
-	2. Receive decision from manual adjudicator on packets either approved or rejected and save it to table.
+	2. POST : Receive decision from manual adjudicator on packets either approved or rejected and save it to table.
 - Create ManualAdjudicationController and add 2 new methods -
 	1. HTTP method GET.
 URI : /manualadjudicationrequest.
 This is to provide applicant information to initiate manual adjudication.
 	2. HTTP method POST.
 URI : /manualadjudicationresponse.
 This is to get the response from manual adjudicator.